awsdocs/amazon-chime-administration-guide/doc_source/security-iam.md

 If you access AWS programmatically, AWS provides a software development kit \(SDK\) and a command line interface \(CLI\) to cryptographically sign your requests using your credentials\.
 If you don't use AWS tools, you must sign requests yourself\.
 For more information about using the recommended method to sign requests yourself, see [Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference*\.

 Regardless of the authentication method that you use, you might be required to provide additional security information\.
 For example, AWS recommends that you use multi\-factor authentication \(MFA\) to increase the security of your account\.
 To learn more, see [Multi\-factor authentication](https://docs.aws.amazon.com/singlesignon/latest/userguide/enable-mfa.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide* and [Using multi\-factor authentication \(MFA\) in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) in the *IAM User Guide*\.

+### AWS account root user<a name="security_iam_authentication-rootuser"></a>

+  When you create an AWS account, you begin with one sign\-in identity that has complete access to all AWS services and resources in the account\.
+This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
+We strongly recommend that you don't use the root user for your everyday tasks\.
+Safeguard your root user credentials and use them to perform the tasks that only the root user can perform\.
+For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html) in the *AWS Account Management Reference Guide*\.

 ### IAM users and groups<a name="security_iam_authentication-iamuser"></a>